-Displays Angie version number with a link to the relevant documentation set, as well as the server address and the last $restart\ time$.
+Displays the Angie version number with a link to the corresponding documentation, as well as the server address and the time of the last configuration reload.

-Besides, if the api_config_files directive is enabled, the Configs link opens a list of configuration files that were loaded on the server.
-Each file can be then opened in a compact view with syntax highlighting.
+Additionally, if the api_config_files directive is enabled, the Configs link opens a list of configuration files loaded on the server.
+Each file can then be viewed in a compact format with syntax highlighting.